How Do You Treat Your Customers?

 The economy is in great shape, but we are in desperate need of a recession!

 I can hear you saying, “This guy is nuts!”

 Back in the ’80’s interest rates went up to over 24%.
-In those days business owners dared not abuse a customer.
-Their customers were important to them.
+In those days, business owners dared not abuse a customer.
+Their customers were valuable to them.
 They knew they had to make sure their customers were satisfied.
-The needed their customers to survive!
+They needed their customers for their business to survive!

-This whole “nobody cares” mentality will run the economy into the ground.
-It’s totally unacceptable.
-The business manager that implements the concept that the consumer is the “Number One Priority,” will win a great deal of the market shares, especially in a prosperous economy.
+This whole “nobody cares” mentality is unacceptable.
+The business owner that implements the concept that the customer is the “Number One Priority” will win a great deal of the business, especially in a prosperous economy.

 - Listen to your customers.
 Let them talk and don’t interrupt.
 Even if they are wrong.
 We tend to want to justify our points before we hear the whole story.

 - Address consumer complaints immediately and resolve the situation, or find someone that will.

 - Remember that a customer’s time is essential.
 Don’t waste it!
 Resolve the situation as soon as possible.

 - Make the buying process a pleasurable experience.